Cookies Policy for Axiom Translate

 Personal data shall be kept in accordance with the “Personal data management procedure”, and after the storage time frame has passed, this data has to be destroyed in a reliable manner specified in the procedure.

 Axiom Translate Ltd has to give special approval for any retaining of data that exceeds the time frame, defined in the “Personal data management procedure”, which guarantees that the grounds are clearly defined and in accordance with the requirements of the legislation about data protection.

 Personal data shall be processed in a manner that guarantees appropriate security (art.
 24, art.
 32 of the Regulation)

-Axiom Translate LLP performs or verifies impact assessments (risk assessments) by taking into account all circumstances related to the operations for managing or processing data by Axiom Translate LLP.
+Axiom Translate Ltd performs or verifies impact assessments (risk assessments) by taking into account all circumstances related to the operations for managing or processing data by Axiom Translate Ltd.

 Regulation (EU) 2016/679 includes stipulations that encourage accountability and manageability and complement the requirements for transparency.
 The accountability principle, stipulated in art.
 5, para.
 2 of the Regulation requires the Administrator prove compliance with the other principles in the Regulation, and explicitly states this is a responsibility of the Administrator.